Frequently Asked Questions

 10. How long does the project remain on display?

 The murals are permanent, and the portable panels are gifts to the school with flexibility to be hung and moved at the schools’ discretion.
-The song often becomes a key part of the school’s culture used as an anthem for assemblies and ceremonies.

 10. Can the Project be used in private and parochial schools?